foundry-rs/starknet-foundry/docs/src/appendix/scarb-toml.md

 ```

 #### `build-external-contracts`
-The `build-external-contracts` accepts a list of strings, each of which is a reference to a contract defined in a dependency.
+The `build-external-contracts` allows to use contracts from your dependencies inside your tests.
+It accepts a list of strings, each of which is a reference to a contract defined in a dependency.
 The package that implements this contracts need to be declared as a dependency of the project in `[dependencies]`.
+See more about [compiling external contracts](https://docs.swmansion.com/scarb/docs/extensions/starknet/contract-target.html#compiling-external-contracts) in Scarb documentation.

 ```toml
 [[target.starknet-contract]]
 build-external-contracts = ["openzeppelin::account::account::Account"]